Who is an Elder?

 - Estate planning.
 Simply, estate planning, is determining what will happen to your assets when you pass away.
 Due to many factors, such as accumulation of wealth and property, as well as family dynamics estate planning can be complicated, and often unfair if a proper plan has not been put in place preceding death.
 By properly planning your estate before death you can ensure your wishes are met in who receives your property and who is responsible for implementing your wishes.

 - Long-term care.
 Long-term care law often focuses on care of the elderly or disabled who require specific attention due to age or disability.
-It is estimated that 1 in 17 people over the age of 65 are abused due to negligence, financial, physical, or swindle.
-Much of this is a result of long-term care, ineffectual, or lack of provided service.
+According to research conducted by the Australian Institute of Family Studies, approximately 1 in 6 older Australians experience some form of elder abuse.

 What Elder Law Lawyers Can do for You?

 With a fast-growing elderly population Australia is seeing a higher-demand for services and benefits.
-As benefits and laws change to assist the aging population a strong understanding of the changes and how they affect the law will be needed.
-Due to the specialization of needs in elder care it is important to hire lawyers practiced in local laws, as well as experienced in a variety of elder care legalities.
-Elder care is often comprehensive, and whereas other legal matters are specific to the circumstance, elder care law will often involve multiple layers of law.
-In addition to the three primary categories, elder are lawyers will specialize in:
+As benefits and laws change to assist the ageing population a strong understanding of the changes and how they affect the law is required.
+Due to the specialization of needs in elder care it is important to hire lawyers who understand this area of law which includes various issues including:

 - Financial disputes